0developers/StopWatch/README.md

 This project has 2 modes , stop watch and simple timer .

-this project is a very simple project and with simple design , it allows you to use stop watch and timer on your phone!
+this project is a very simple , it allows you to use stop watch and timer Features on your phone!

     # Features